 My personal preference is to get the best liability insurance I can.
 So as long as I don’t cause the wreck myself then I’m completely covered by the other party’s insurance.
 And if they don’t have insurance then I’ll be covered by my un-insured or under-insured policy.

 An un-insured and under-insured policy is something every rider should have.
 This covers anytime someone hits you and they don’t have good insurance.
 Your policy will cover it.
-And since a large percentage of accidents are caused by people without good insurance I feel much safer knowing that my body is insured as long as I don’t cause the wreck.
+And since a large percentage of accidents are caused by people without good insurance, I feel much safer knowing that my body is insured as long as I don’t cause the wreck.
+You can click here to compare insurance rates specific to you.

 Motorcycle Accident Statistics